-The Podium on the Regent's Place Plaza offers two conditions, a double-height space featuring an area designated for outdoor seating linked to a proposed cafe on level 01 and a terraced landscape that connects ground to levels 01 and 02.
-The edge of external stair is planted and provides seating overlooking the plaza spaces.
+Regent's Place Plaza Podium The Podium on the Regent's Place Plaza offers two conditions, a double-height space featuring an area designated for outdoor seating linked to a proposed restaurant on Level 01 and a terraced landscape that connects ground to Levels 01 and 02.
+The edge of the external stair is planted and provides seating overlooking the plaza spaces.

-Euston Road Podium The podium along Euston Road includes a colonnade, designed to provide shelter from wind and weather on the building's south-east corner by means of a louvred canopy strategically placed to halt and disperse the south-east downdrafts.
+Euston Road Podium The podium along Euston Road includes a colonnade, designed to provide shelter from wind and weather on the building's south-west corner by means of a louvred canopy strategically placed to halt and disperse the south-west downdrafts.
 The podium also offers a sheltered canopy for primary and secondary entrances to the tower lobbies.